Annie Smith Peck: Later years

-In 1929–30, Peck made a seven-month trip, "mostly by airplane," around South America in order to demonstrate the ease and safety of commercial flights for airline passenger.
+In 1929–30, Peck made a seven-month trip, "mostly by airplane," around South America in order to demonstrate the ease and safety of commercial flights for airline passengers.
 Her journey was the longest by air by a North American traveler at the time.
-After returning to the United States she published her fourth and final book: Flying Over South America: Twenty Thousand Miles by Air (1932).
+After returning to the United States, she published her fourth and final book: Flying Over South America: Twenty Thousand Miles by Air (1932).
 Peck also continued to scale mountains into her old age.
 She climbed New Hampshire's 1638 m Mount Madison, her final mountain, at the age of eighty-two.

 Peck wrote two additional books about her travels, The South American Tour: A Descriptive Guide (1913) and Industrial and Commercial South America (1922).
-Both books were popular with diplomats, businessmen, corporations, politicians and tourists.
 In addition to becoming a founding member of the American Alpine Club in 1902, Peck became president of the Joan of Arc Suffrage League in 1914; a fellow of the Royal Geographical Society in 1917; and was admitted to the Society of Woman Geographers in 1928.